OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 ### Start your application in dev mode in a container

-To use dev mode for containers, select the **Start in container** command for your application in the Liberty dashboard.
+To use dev mode for containers, select the **Start in container** command for your application in Liberty Tools.

 ![Liberty Start in container command](/docs/user-guide-screenshots/devModeStartContainer.png)